-The point is that Allen’s thought process and intellectual frame of reference is obviously quite different than Owens’.
+The point is that Allen’s hermeneutic as to its thought process and intellectual frame of reference is obviously quite different than Owens’.
 Allen detects that Owen is interpreting upon his “preconceived theology” and engages in the logical fallacies of begging the question and confusing categories.
-If Allen is right, my contention is that this is something the Calvinist should not, but does cavalierly dismiss.
+If Allen is right, my contention is that this is something the Calvinist cavalierly dismisses as insignificant for determining the validity of their interpretations.
+They should not dismiss this, but they do.
 I submit that when they do dismiss these logical and moral critiques, the Calvinist is not remaining exegetically responsible or intellectually honest.

 J. Owen, The Death of Death in the Death of Christ, in The Works of John Owen (ed.
 W. H. Goold; Edinburgh: Banner of Truth Trust, 1993), 10:219.
 “The fountain and cause of God’s sending Christ is his eternal love to his elect, and to them alone.”
 (Owen, Death of Death, 231.
 See also 324.)